-McElhoe Pearson Restoration Project is located north of the City of Carnation in unincorporated King County and is planned for construction during summer, 2012.
-The project involves restoring the Snoqualmie River channel and reconnecting a high quality wetland to provide off-channel rearing and flood refuge habitat for juvenile salmon.
+The McElhoe Pearson Restoration Project was completed in 2012.
+The project site is located north of the City of Carnation in unincorporated King County.
+The project involved restoring the Snoqualmie River channel and reconnecting a high quality wetland to provide off-channel rearing and flood refuge habitat for juvenile salmon.

-King County Department of Natural Resources and Parks proposes to improve floodplain habitat by breaching a section of an existing levee within a King County-owned parcel.
-This project will restore a surface water connection between the Snoqualmie River and a portion of its historic floodplain that has been isolated for over 50 years by a large flood protection levee.
-The isolated floodplain area currently contains a high quality wetland that is inaccessible to juvenile salmonids except during very large flood events (>60,000 CFS at Carnation).
-The proposed modifications will restore 500 feet of channel that will connect the Snoqualmie River to this existing feature.
-Upon reconnection, this area will provide approximately two acres of enhanced off-channel rearing and flood refuge habitat for juvenile salmon within the Ordinary High Water Mark (OHWM) of the Snoqualmie River.
-Removing this portion of the McElhoe Pearson Levee addresses one of the primary limiting habitat conditions (off-channel rearing and refuge habitat) in the highest priority reach along the Snoqualmie River as identified in the Snohomish River Basin Salmon Conservation Plan.
+King County Department of Natural Resources and Parks improved floodplain habitat by breaching a section of an existing levee within a King County-owned parcel.
+The project restored a surface water connection between the Snoqualmie River and a portion of its historic floodplain that was isolated for over 50 years by a large flood protection levee.
+The isolated floodplain area contained a high quality wetland that was inaccessible to juvenile salmonids except during very large flood events (>60,000 CFS at Carnation).
+The modifications restored 500 feet of channel that connects the Snoqualmie River to the wetland.
+This area provides approximately two acres of enhanced off-channel rearing and flood refuge habitat for juvenile salmon within the Ordinary High Water Mark (OHWM) of the Snoqualmie River.
+Removing a portion of the McElhoe Pearson Levee addressed one of the primary limiting habitat conditions (off-channel rearing and refuge habitat) in the highest priority reach along the Snoqualmie River as identified in the Snohomish River Basin Salmon Conservation Plan (external link).

-The project will perform the following actions (See Figure and 30% Plan Set attached):
+The project completed the following actions (See Figure and 100 percent Plan Set below):

-- Breach a levee and excavate a 500-foot-long outlet channel that will connect the Snoqualmie River to an existing wetland, thus increasing off-channel rearing and flood refuge habitat for juvenile salmon;
+- Breached a levee and excavated a 500-foot-long outlet channel that connected the Snoqualmie River to an existing wetland, thus increasing off-channel rearing and flood refuge habitat for juvenile salmon;

-- Excavate a small area (0.031 acres) within the existing wetland to provide deeper aquatic habitat for juvenile salmon during the periods of low flow;
+- Excavated a small area (0.031 acres) within the existing wetland to provide deeper aquatic habitat for juvenile salmon during the periods of low flow;

-- Excavate a small area (0.06 acres) adjacent to the wetland to expand the wetland area;
+- Excavated a small area (0.06 acres) adjacent to the wetland to expand the wetland area;

-- Plant or maintain approximately one acre of the riparian area to establish native plants;
+- Planted or maintained approximately one acre of the riparian area to establish native plants;

-- Install three log clusters within the existing backwater area to improve rearing habitat;
+- Installed three log clusters within the existing backwater area to improve rearing habitat;

-- Install a 24-inch diameter x 65’ long culvert to connect the upper & lower wetland areas;
+- Installed a 24-inch diameter x 65’ long culvert to connect the upper and lower wetland areas;

-- Install large rock along a critical section (~240’) of the eastern slope of the 310th Ave NE to maintain stability of the road prism in that area; and
+- Installed large rock along a critical section (~240’) of the eastern slope of the 310th Ave NE to maintain stability of the road prism in that area; and

-- Install a shallow gravel and rock berm along the western edge of 310th Ave NE to maintain the current level of flood protection to property and infrastructure.
+- Installed a shallow gravel and rock berm along the western edge of 310th Ave NE to maintain the existing level of flood protection to property and infrastructure.

-The State Environmental Policy Act (SEPA) comment period is open.
+The State Environmental Policy Act (SEPA) comment period is closed.
 The Determination of Non-Significance and Environmental Checklist are linked below.
-Send comments on the Environmental Checklist to Dan Eastman, Project Ecologist, by May 31, 2012.

-The McElhoe-Pearson Habitat Restoration Project documents are available in Adobe Acrobat format.
+McElhoe-Pearson Habitat Restoration Project documents are provided in Adobe Acrobat format.
 For help using Acrobat files, please visit our Acrobat help page.